-As mentioned previously a child may have referred to the SENCO by way of a consulation with class teacher and have been in receipt of short term MySupport within the classroom.
+As mentioned previously a child may have referred to the SENCO by way of a consulation with class teacher and have been in receipt of short term My Support within the classroom.
 Information concerning any support should have been shared with the parents along with ideas of how to support the child at home.

-If a child's needs continue and are deemed to be beyond the remit of a short term MySupport plan then in accordance with the Gloucestershire guidance and moderated examples within the local cluster of primary schools the child will continue onto the graduated pathway their needs will then be met through a MyPlan.
-A MyPlan will be necessary when a child's specific needs cannot be met with Universal approaches to improve learning and they need more specific targeted or specialist approaches.
+If a child's needs continue and are deemed to be beyond the remit of a short term My Support plan then in accordance with the Gloucestershire guidance and moderated examples within the local cluster of primary schools the child will continue onto the graduated pathway their needs will then be met through a My Plan.
+A My Plan will be necessary when a child's specific needs cannot be met with Universal approaches to improve learning and they need more specific targeted or specialist approaches.

-A MyPlan will outline provision including small group and 1:1 support that may take place outside the classroom and the child is placed on the SEN register.
+A My Plan will outline provision including small group and 1:1 support that may take place outside the classroom and the child is placed on the SEN register.

-A MyPlan is written in consultation with the parents and the child.
-The child's views are obtained using a MyProfile and parents are also requested to sign a 'permission to share' consent form.
-The child's record on SIMS is also updated to show that they are on a MyPlan and this information is gathered at future census dates.
+A My Plan is written in consultation with the parents and the child.
+The child's views are obtained using a My Profile and parents are also requested to sign a 'permission to share' consent form.
+The child's record on SIMS is also updated to show that they are on a My Plan and this information is gathered at future census dates.

 A list of children with special needs is kept by the SENCO and updated regularly in consultation with the staff and parents.
-The local authority is informed of who the school holds a MyPlan for and when reviews are due.
+The local authority is informed of who the school holds a My Plan for and when reviews are due.

-A MyPlan is reviewed at least three times a year and parents and children are involved in this process, along with the class teacher and SENCO.
-The aim of the MyPlan is that 3-4 achievable targets are prepared and reviewed as part of this cycle.
+A My Plan is reviewed at least three times a year and parents and children are involved in this process, along with the class teacher and SENCO.
+The aim of the My Plan is that 3-4 achievable targets are prepared and reviewed as part of this cycle.

-The class teacher writes the MyPlans and shares these with the parents, SENCO and teaching assistants as working documents.
+The class teacher writes the My Plans and shares these with the parents, SENCO and teaching assistants as working documents.

-For some children additional provision at MyPlan level may not be sufficient and advice from outside the school such as an advisory teacher, an educational phycologist or medical professional may be sought in to form part of a MyAssessment.
-This will lead to the child having a MyPlan Plus level.
-Parental permission for an outside agency to work with a child is always sought before working with a child.
+For some children additional provision at My Plan level may not be sufficient and advice from outside the school such as an advisory teacher, an educational psychologist or medical professional may be sought.
+A My Assessment will be written by the SENCO, detailing the child's social and academic history so a full picture of needs can be established.
+This will support the child moving to a My Plan Plus level.
+Advice from outside professionals will be incorporated into targets which will be agreed between the SENCO and class teacher and through a structured conversation with parents.
+Parental permission for an outside agency to work with a child is always sought beforehand.